 For a modern and exciting dining experience, head to the Asia Asia Food Hall, a vibrant space offering a variety of Asian cuisines under one roof.
 Alternatively, visit the Han Dynasty Food Hall, which also houses the quirky Lucky Claw Arcade.
 This Japanese-style arcade features claw machines, StepOn games, and other fun activities, making it a perfect stop for families and groups of friends.

-No trip to Birmingham Chinatown would be complete without visiting an Asian supermarket like Day In to stock up on exotic produce and authentic ingredients direct from the Far East.
+No visit to Birmingham's Chinatown would be complete without visiting an Asian supermarket like Day In to stock up on exotic produce and authentic ingredients direct from the Far East.
 Pop into a Chinese bakery and treat yourself to a must-try egg tart or some of the lightest, fluffiest cakes known to man before they fly off the shelves!
 You can also partake in Taiwan’s favourite drink at one of several Bubble Tea bars in the area.

-Entertainment
+Entertainment in Chinatown

 At The Arcadian, you’ll find everything you need for a fun-filled night out with restaurants, karaoke bars, pubs, nightclubs and the home of the Birmingham stand-up comedy scene at The Glee Club.

 BOM or Birmingham Open Media to give its full title hosts interactive exhibitions inspired by science and technology.
-And the Back To Backs is a fantastic National Trust attraction that provides a tantalising glimpse into what life was like for working families over the last 200 years.
+And the Birmingham Back To Backs is a fantastic National Trust attraction that provides a tantalising glimpse into what life was like for working families over the last 200 years.

 Each February Birmingham’s Chinese New Year Celebrations presents a packed programme of traditional performances and festivities to celebrate the new year!